openstack/neutron/doc/source/devref/effective_neutron.rst

   in the refactor and changes required for the fix/feature.
 If it's a bug fix, try to implement the fix before the refactor to avoid making cherry-picks to stable branches difficult.
+* Consider your reviewers' time before submitting your patch.
+A patch that requires many hours or days to review will sit in the "todo" list until someone has many hours or days free (which may never happen.)
+If you can deliver your patch in small but incrementally understandable and testable pieces you will be more likely to attract reviewers.

 Nits and pedantic comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~